wulujia/slax.com/docs/index.md

       link: /slax-reader

 features:
+  - title: Pinpoint
+    details: Solving real, acute pain points with precision.
+  - title: Longterm
+    details: Decade-scale commitment.
+Building cumulative value like a snowball on a long, snow-rich slope.
   - title: Simplicity
-    details: Essential, intuitive, and clean.
-Clear design that aligns with common sense and requires no training.
+    details: Essential and intuitive.
+Following natural patterns for clean, effortless design that requires no training.
-  - title: Longevity
-    details: Committed to creating enduring value, with a decade-long perspective.
-  - title: Small yet beautiful
-    details: Elegant solutions to specific pain points.
   - title: Difference
     details: Delivering unique value in everything we do.
 ---